-- 4.30 Everyone is entitled to attend a meeting of the council and committees of the council.
-The council must ensure that all meetings of the council and committees of the council are open to the public.
-If required for reasons of public health, the public may be required to attend in limited numbers or only be permitted to attend via livestreaming of the meeting rather than in person. - Note: Clause 4.31 reflects section 10(1) of the Act. - 4.31 Clause 4.31 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 4.32 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.
+Everyone is entitled to attend a meeting of the council and committees of the council.
+The council must 4.31 ensure that all meetings of the council and committees of the council are open to the public.
+If required for reasons of public health, the public may be required to attend in limited numbers or only be permitted to attend via livestreaming of the meeting rather than in person.

+- 4.32 Clause 4.31 does not apply to parts of meetings that have been closed to the public under section 10A of the Act. - 4.33 A person (whether a councillor or another person) is not entitled to be present at a meeting of the council or a committee of the council if expelled from the meeting: - (a) by a resolution of the meeting, or - (b) by the person presiding at the meeting if the council has, by resolution, authorised the person presiding to exercise the power of expulsion.